 If all this is new to you, you'll want to refer to this page often.
 And even if you're experienced with succulents, you'll find it an ongoing resource.

 What is a succulent?

-Any plant that stores moisture in fleshy leaves or stems in order to survive periods of drought.
-Or, as Jeff Moore says, "Any plant that when stepped on leaves a wet spot.”
-Below: Aloe vera.
+A succulent is any plant that stores moisture in fleshy leaves or stems in order to survive periods of drought.
+Or, as Jeff Moore says, "Any plant that when stepped on leaves a wet spot."

 All cacti are succulents, but not all succulents are cacti.

 Aloe vera, shown here, is one of the juiciest.
 Note its gel-filled leaves.

 Aim to keep soil about as moist as a wrung-out sponge.
 About once a week should do it.
 Water thoroughly to soak the roots and flush salts.
 For succulents in containers, that means until water drips out the bottom of the pot.

 Water more during hot, dry spells and less or not at all during periods of high humidity, cool temperatures and rain.